Skip to main content

 Focused on real staff behaviour

-Built for recurring visibility, not one-off awareness
+Built for recurring compliance visibility

 Supports clearer accountability across teams

-Useful for compliance, insurer, and client scrutiny
+Useful for insurer, client, and audit scrutiny

 The staff risk problem

-Staff are often expected to “be careful” without being given clear, practical compliance habits
+Staff are often expected to be careful without being given clear, practical compliance habits

 Email and message risk